Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 That’s the core principle behind lead magnets, and it’s one of the most reliable lead capture strategies available.

-A visitor who downloads your checklist or resource guide has already told you something important — they’re interested enough in your topic to exchange their email address for more of it.
+When someone downloads your checklist or resource guide, they’ve already told you something huge: they’re genuinely interested in your topic, interested enough to trade their email for more of it.

 The 5 Types of Lead Magnets That Work Best for WordPress Sites

-Here are the five formats that consistently perform well:
+So, here are the five formats that consistently get results:

 1. A checklist version of a popular how-to post.